ozyurtf/cpu-scheduler/README.md

 - Whenever a process is created and ready to be executed.
 - Whenever a process is terminated.
 Because whenever the execution of a process is finished, CPU becomes idle.
 So we should pick another process to execute.
 - Whenever a process blocks.
-This means the process cannot be able to proceed its execution because of the reasons like waiting for a lock or semaphore, or for a timer to expire, etc. When that happens, we should pick another process to execute.
+This means the process cannot be able to proceed its execution because of the reasons like waiting for an IO operation, lock, semaphore, or maybe for a timer to expire.
+When that happens, we should pick another process to execute.
-- Whenever an IO event occurs.
+- Whenever an IO interrupt occurs.
 This is another time the process cannot be able to proceed its execution.
-But now the reason is because it is doing some IO operation.
+But now the reason is because it is interrupted by some IO device.
 Nevertheless, the CPU becomes idle when this happens and therefore we should pick another process to execute.

 In summary, we should schedule process or thread in the cases above but there are many decisions we should make when we schedule processes or threads.
 For example, how long we should let processes to run without stopping them ?
 Should we just execute them until they are finished ?
 If so, what if they enter a very long IO operation ?
 Should we wait for that process to finish its IO operation or should we just start executing another process or thread during this time period ?
 The answers to these questions depend on that kind of operating system we are currently in.